hannesdelbeke/brain/books/no silver bullet notes.md

 > Google found that dev interview scores had no correlation with performance, of devs who got hired. [source](https://www.forbes.com/sites/forbeswealthteam/2023/06/15/the-richest-person-in-every-state-2023/?sh=57e1f4d25567)
 > Anecdotes:
 > - Albert Einstein was seen as lazy when young.
-> - Michael Jordan was to short when he was young
+> - Michael Jordan was rejected cause he was to short when he was young
 > - Stephen King was rejected by 30 publishers before becoming famous.
 >
 > #### improve average designers: